 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
 According to GlobalData, there are 50+ companies, spanning technology vendors, established sports companies, and up-and-coming start-ups engaged in the development and application of outdoor sporting navigation systems.

 Key players in outdoor sporting navigation systems – a disruptive innovation in the sports industry

 ‘Application diversity’ measures the number of applications identified for each patent.
 It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

 ‘Geographic reach’ refers to the number of countries each patent is registered in.
 It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to outdoor sporting navigation systems

 Source: GlobalData Patent Analytics

-Adidas is one of the leading patent filers in outdoor sporting navigation systems.
-Some other key patent filers in the outdoor sporting navigation systems industry include NIKE, Technikka Conexion, Skyhawke Technologies, and Topgolf Callaway Brands.
+Adidas is the leading patent filer in outdoor sporting navigation systems.
+Some other key patent filers in the outdoor sporting navigation systems industry include Nike, Skyhawke Technologies, Topgolf Callaway Brands, and Casio Computer.

 In terms of application diversity, Spotify Technology leads the pack.
-AlpineReplay and Turtle Beach stand in second and third positions, respectively.
-By means of geographic reach, Project X holds the top position, followed by NIKE and RADAR.
+Beijing Electronics and AlpineReplay stand in second and third positions, respectively.
+By means of geographic reach, adidas holds the top position, followed by Nike and Intel.

-To further understand the key themes and technologies disrupting the sports industry, access GlobalData’s latest thematic research report on Thematic Research: Internet of Things in Sport.
+To further understand the key themes and technologies disrupting the sports industry, access GlobalData’s latest thematic research report on Sports.